-Tonight I logged into my email and was super excited to read an email from Barry Yanowitz, whose work we’ve featured countless times on the site.
+Tonight I logged into my email and was super excited to read an email from Barry Yanowitz, this whose work we’ve featured countless times on the site.
 It turns out we’re not the only ones WAY into his photography — so is Brooklyn Independent Television!
-Tomorrow night, Barry’s work will be featured on the excellent Caught in the Act: Art in Brooklyn series.
+Tomorrow night, decease Barry’s work will be featured on the excellent Caught in the Act: Art in Brooklyn series.

 More about the segment from his Flickr below, and a beautiful photograph for good measure:

 A few weeks ago I was contacted by a producer from Brooklyn Independent Television on doing a segment about how I shoot street photography.
 So I decided to bring them out to Coney Island…